-Property Name Default Description channel type The component type name, needs to be file_roll. sink.directory The directory where files will be stored sink.rollInterval 30 Roll the file every 30 seconds.
-Specifying 0 will disable rolling and cause all events to be written to a single file. sink.serializer TEXT Other possible options include avro_event or the FQCN of an implementation of EventSerializer.Builder interface. batchSize 100
+Property Name Default Description channel type The component type name, needs to be file_roll. sink.directory - The directory where files will be stored sink.pathManager DEFAULT The PathManager implementation to use.

+Property Name Default Description sink.pathManager.extension The file extension if the default PathManager is used. sink.pathManager.prefix - A character string to add to the beginning of the file name if the default PathManager is used sink.rollInterval 30 Roll the file every 30 seconds.
+Specifying 0 will disable rolling and cause all events to be written to a single file. sink.serializer TEXT Other possible options include avro_event or the FQCN of an implementation of EventSerializer.Builder interface. batchSize 100 al.channels = cl al.sinks = kl al.sinks.kl.type = file_roll al.sinks.kl.channel = cl al.sinks.kl.sink.directory = /var/log/flume
-'''

-al.channels = c1

-al.sinks = k1

-al.sinks.kl.type = file_roll

-al.sinks.kl.channel = c1

-al.sinks.kl.sink.directory = /var/log/flume

-'''